 Absolutely.
 Meditation, through focused concentration, is the art of bringing yourself back into the present moment.

 This practice lasts a lifetime, but the benefits happen in a very short period with consistent practice.
 I’ve had times in my life when I was really going through a challenging period and meditation was the only thing that stopped my head from exploding.

-How Do You Meditate For Anxiety?
+How Do You Perform Meditation For Anxiety?